stephentu/gchatviz/README.md

 Then run the script:

+> ./getchats.sh [your google email address]

+Example:
-> ./getchats.sh
+> ./getchats.sh johndoe@gmail.com

-You will be prompted to enter your gmail email address and password.
+You will be prompted to enter your gmail password.
 The final data will be downloaded to the file called "analyzed".